tanmnguyen/MultiLineAttentionOCR/README.md

 ```bash
 python inference.py --weight path/to/.pt/model --image path/to/image/file
 ```
 Note that the inference is configured based on `configs/default-config.cfg` file.
-Please update the setting to accomodate for your data specification such as image dimension.
+Please update the settings to accomodate your data specification such as image dimension.

 ## Training
 For training on your own dataset, execute the following CLI command.
 ```bash
 python train.py --cfg path/to/.cfg/file
 ```
-Examples of config file for training our ALPR and synthetic Captcha dataset are provided in `configs/` folder.
+Examples of config files for training our ALPR and synthetic Captcha dataset are provided in `configs/` folder.
 To use the default program to train your model, please structure your training data as a folder containing your images and labels file as follows:
 ```
 - Training folder
   |- name-of-your-image-1.png